the-nazmul/j296/readme.md

 **Data Analysis Process:**
 - On the House database, I simply narrowed down the yearly number of disclosures by Registration (and Registration Amended) disclosures to find out yearly new registrations.
-- I then created a chart to show the differences.
+- I then created a line chart to show the differences.
 The data viz is included in the following section.

 #### 6. Money spent by foreign entities on lobbying (by countries)